Establishing trust in automated reasoning

-There are many possible algorithms conforming to this specification, including well-known sorting algorithms such as quicksort or bubble sort.
+There are many possible algorithms conforming to this specification, including well-known sorting algorithms such as quicksort or bubble sort {[}Wikipedia 2025b{]}.
 All of them are much more elaborate than the specification of the result they produce.
-They are also rather opaque.
+As a consequence, they are much more difficult to understand.
+Consider an implementation of, say, Quicksort.
+Many such implementations are available on \href{https://rosettacode.org/wiki/Sorting_algorithms/Quicksort}{Rosetta Code}.
+It is not obvious from reading such code that it sorts a list.
+It is even less obvious that it does so correctly, as there are many details where a small change would make the results incorrect without this being obvious.
 The specification, on the other hand, is immediately understandable.
 Moreover, specifications are usually more modular than algorithms, which also helps human readers to better understand what the software does {[}Hinsen 2023{]}.